-Recommendation 13: The workgroup recommends that MHEC conduct all discussions, deliberations, and votes of an appeal of a program approval decision in public session.
+Recommendation 14: The workgroup recommends that MHEC conduct all discussions, deliberations, and votes of an appeal of a program approval decision in public session.

-Recommendation 14: The workgroup recommends that a vote of the majority of the commissioners appointed to the commission be required to approve or disapprove a program approval decision.
+Recommendation 15: The workgroup recommends that a vote of the majority of the commissioners appointed to the commission be required during a review meeting.

-Recommendation 15: The workgroup recommends that MHEC develop and adopt an administrative procedures guide for the department's program approval process by XX and prominently post the administrative procedures guide on the department's website.
+Recommendation 16: The workgroup recommends that MHEC develop and adopt an administrative procedures guide for the department's program approval process by June 2024 and prominently post the administrative procedures guide on the department's website.
+The administrative procedures guide should be updated at least annually.